dejan2609/tutorial-swarm-storm/README.md

 		      -p 2376:2375 \
 		      -v /etc/docker:/etc/docker \
 		      swarm manage zk://10.10.100.26,10.10.100.27,10.10.100.28
-5. Finally, we only have to make sure that all future ` docker run` statements are directed against the correct  daemon:
+5. Finally, you only have to make sure that all future `docker run` statements are directed against the correct  daemon:

 		cat << EOF | tee -a ~/.bash_profile
 			# this node is the master and therefore should be able to talk to the Swarm cluster: